Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The clues are a good mix of specific and slightly more general, making the difficulty level appropriate.
-The informed clues are specific enough to hint at Breaking Bad, while the misinformed and fake clues add layers of ambiguity and misdirection.
+**Reasoning:** The informed clues provide enough specific details to make the answer clear, but the misinformed clues introduce enough ambiguity to make it challenging without being overly difficult.
+The fake clues are very clear, so the overall difficulty is moderate.

 ---